Frequently Asked Disaster Recovery Questions (FAQs)

 Please see the Wasabi Knowledge Base article, for the simple instructions on how to configure Cloud IBR to recover the Veeam backups of your physical and VMware/Hyper-V virtual servers that you store in Wasabi’s immutable S3 compatible object storage.

 Absolutely.
 Every recovery test you run with Cloud IBR provides a full report of your disaster recovery test, which is perfect for showing proof of recovery to your auditor, insurance carrier, customer, etc. By enabling the fully automated scheduled DR test, whether it be daily, weekly, or monthly, you’ll always have an up-to-date report showing that you are recoverable, or letting you know when a change made to your production environment prevents a 100% successful recovery.
+You can review an example DR Recovery Report here.

 Once you’ve recovered your servers in our infrastructure, you can RDP to the Veeam server that we built for you, to create and manage the backups of your newly built environment, just like you’ve always done in your production environment.
 For our Platinum customers, this service is automatically performed by our staff at no charge.
 When performing this on your own, make sure to add a new read-write key to the S3 repository in your Veeam console, so that the VBR has permissions to send new backups to your bucket.

 Once you are running your production environment in our cloud infrastructure and you’ve configured backups as discussed above, you can schedule a switchback to your production environment at any time that is convenient for you.
 The process is simply the reverse of how we recovered you to our infrastructure.
 For our Platinum customers, the switchback is performed by our staff at no charge.
-When performing this on your own, and once you have your original production environment rebuilt, you will schedule a maintenance window to shutdown your recovery servers, perform a final backup to your Backblaze B2 S3 object storage, and then restore them to your newly built production environment using the Veeam server you’ve built in your environment.
+When performing this on your own, and once you have your original production environment rebuilt, you will schedule a maintenance window to shutdown your recovery servers, perform a final backup to your Backblaze or Wasabi object storage, and then restore them to your newly built production environment using the Veeam server you’ve built in your environment.
 There are more costly options for replicating the data from our cloud to your hardware and performing a switchback in a shorter window, but the standard method described here is sufficient for most small businesses, as the Recovery Time Objective (RTO) will be similar to the one you experienced when you recovered using Cloud IBR.
 Alternatively, if you’d like to leave your production systems running in our cloud long-term, please contact us for long-term pricing options.

 Our team provides support to all customers at no fee, for any issues or bugs directly related to our SaaS offering.
 Recovery assistance is available at a rate of $250.00USD/hour.
 As we grow our network of MSP’s, you will also have the option of selecting a local partner to work with.